ayoubzaabali/FindProprety/README.md

 # Description

-A complete stack for running Spring/Spring boot & Angular 16 App into Docker containers using the docker-compose tool, with a proxy Nginx between front and back (connected to the DB container).
+Real Estate applications using a Complete Stack for Running Spring/Spring boot & Angular 16 App into Docker containers using the docker-compose tool, with an Nginx server running the front and Tomcat server in the back (connected to the DB container).

 # List of  containers: